joolstorrentecalo/gitlab-foss/doc/development/search/advanced_search_migration_styleguide.md

 Requires:

 - The `target_class` and `document_type` methods
-- Mappings and index settings for the class
+- Mappings and index settings for the class in `ee/lib/elastic/latest/` and `ee/lib/elastic/v12p1/`

 WARNING:
 You must perform a follow-up migration to populate the index in the same milestone.